angelleye/offers-for-woocommerce/README.txt

 = 1.4.4 - xx.xx.2017 =
 * Feature - Woo Product Add-Ons Compatibility. ([#215](https://github.com/angelleye/offers-for-woocommerce/issues/215))
+* Feature - Adds the option to require fields on the Make Offer form. ([#248](https://github.com/angelleye/offers-for-woocommerce/issues/248))

 = 1.4.3 - 03.26.2017 =
 * Feature - Adds option to set a custom class name for the offer button so that you can adjust CSS more easily. ([#286](https://github.com/angelleye/offers-for-woocommerce/issues/286))